Groutledge/Pandell.Practicum/README.md

 6. .NETCore 3.1
 7. DotNet Hosting

-You will notice that I have added 2 functions to the requirements:<br>
-A. MSFT Identity Framework (the need to login, before seeing the CRUD Exercise)<br>
-B. Editing of the Category Items (not listed in the initial requirement)<br>

-The reason for the Identity Framework addition, was to display how I can run an SQL Script (injecting seed data into my Dockerized MySQL instance), and how I can also run Entity Framework Migrations on that same database, setting up both the login and seed data through the bash scripts.
-Normally I would have either Entity Framework, or SQL Scripts centralized with all the database activity required upon start up.
-But in this event, I more or less wanted to show how I've ran both migrations (SQL files and Entity Framework), with the use of the bash scripts.
+## Special Notes - Code Review
+Please pay attention to the ```RandomSequenceGeneratorService``` class.
+Inside there, I wrote 3 algorithms to perform the base requirement of generating 10,000 random numbers:

+1. Basic loop into a HashSet<int> with utilizing the Random class to add to the HashSet
+2. An Enumerable that returns 10,000 numbers and uses the NuGet Package MoreLinq to Shuffle those numbers
+3. An Enumerable that returns 10,000 numbers and uses a local extension algorithm to Shuuffle those numbers

+There is also a ```Pandell.Practicum.PerformanceTests``` project, which can be executed through NAnt via the ```./build.sh performance.tests``` target, which tests all 3 algorithms on:
+1. Which one is the fastest in 1 iteration
+2. Which one was the fastest in 100 iterations

+Both tests use the Ticks on the TimeSpan to determine the amount of time of execution.
+Although after running the Performance Tests a number of iterations, the Winner of the fastest algorith was a toss up between the ```Second``` or ```Third``` Method within the ```RandomSequenceGeneratorService``` class, so by my own discretion, decided to base the whole CRUD application off of the <b>THIRD</b> 10,000 randomizer method from ```RandomSequenceGeneratorService```

+So, this solution has Performance Tests that determine which was the fastest method, and the generally accepted fastest method was used for the CRUD of the application.

-_NOTE:_ I use NAnt, a CI/CD tool that will indeed create my appsettings.json and log4net.config files in all my projects.
+_SIDE NOTE:_ I use NAnt, a CI/CD tool that will indeed create my appsettings.json and log4net.config files in all my projects.
 In order to have the proper configuration files, please:<br>
 A. Navigate in a bash terminal to the Build Folder<br>
 B. Type in the following command in the Terminal: ```./build.sh build.solution```<br>
    [This will compile the solution, and will give you the right configuration files into the projects]<br>